grucloud/grucloud/README.md

 ![GruCloud](./docusaurus/static/img/grucloud-logo.png "GruCloud")

-**GruCloud** is a low/no code _infrastructure as code_ tool.
+**GruCloud** is a low/no-code infrastructure as a code tool.
 It can generate code from live infrastructure, and deploy resources to the cloud from code.
-Benefit from infrastrucure as code without the hassle of manually authoring the infrastructure description.
+Benefit from infrastructure as code without the hassle of manually authoring the infrastructure description.

 # Getting Started